- COMMUNITY SPECIFIC PLANNING

 - STAFFING and LIAISON WITH THE MANAGING AGENT

 Responsible fiscal oversight is the primary fiduciary responsibility of every Board.
 It begins with a well-worked budget, which incorporates the recommendations of a professional replacement reserve analysis.
 Once the budget is established, the Board should vigilantly review regular financial reports and evaluate the investment strategy.

 BUDGETARY AND RECORD KEEPING

-Pursuant to the Association’s By‑laws, and in concert with the Board’s written policy, directives, and annual budget, ProCAM will:
+Pursuant to the Association’s By‑laws, and in concert with the Board’s written policy, directives, and annual budget, ProCAM of Maryland will: